CNN's town hall with Donald Trump takes on added stakes after verdict in Carroll case

 For months, Trump has been furious at Fox News, which serves as a pillar of the Republican Party and its controlling owners Rupert and Lachlan Murdoch, who have been auditioning Florida Gov. Ron DeSantis as a GOP presidential candidate before Fox audiences.

 Just hours before Tuesday's verdict in E. Jean Carroll's civil suit against him, Trump wrote an angry post on his Truth Social account inveighing against the Murdochs, Fox corporate director Paul Ryan ("Worst Republican Speaker ever") and their premier newspaper, the Wall Street Journal, as well as Fox, which he wrote was "rapidly disintegrating."
-(Indeed, its primetime ratings have plunged since it fired star Tucker Carlson late last month.)
+(Indeed, its primetime ratings have plunged since it fired star Tucker Carlson late last month, though Fox officials suggest they will rebound once a permanent replacement is named.)

 The CNN appearance was intended to allow Trump to demonstrate his independence from a network often favored by his fans.
 It hasn't been a complete Fox blackout; Trump has given interviews this year to conservative Fox hosts Sean Hannity and Mark Levin, as well as Carlson before his departure.

 CNN has much to prove, as well.
-In his first year on the job, chairman and CEO Chris Licht has sought to put his mark on the network by draining it of the anti-Trump rhetoric that defined many of its most popular shows.
+In his first year on the job, chairman and CEO Chris Licht has sought to put his mark on the network by draining it of the relentless criticism of Trump in response to the crises and controversies that defined his administration.
+Many Republicans argue that CNN had become too ideological.

-He canceled the media criticism show Reliable Sources and shifted primetime star Don Lemon to the morning.
+Licht canceled Brian Stelter's media criticism show Reliable Sources and shifted primetime star Don Lemon to the morning.
+Both hosts had been outspoken against Trump.
 Lemon was fired this spring after accusations of sexism both on air and toward his female co-hosts.
 Lemon and his attorney contest those characterizations.
 Licht has told his staff they are re-establishing the channel's original identity.

-He is carrying out the wishes of his boss, David Zaslav, the chief executive of CNN's parent company Warner Bros.
+He is echoing the message of his boss, David Zaslav, the chief executive of CNN's parent company Warner Bros.
 Discovery.

 "The U.S. has divided government," Zaslav said last week on CNBC.
 "We need to hear both voices.
 Republicans are on the air on CNN.
 Democrats are on the air.
 All voices should be heard on CNN."